How to Repaint a Rusty Washing Machine Lid so it Lasts Longer

 This website may earn commissions from purchases made through links in this post.

-Living in coastal areas, especially right near the ocean, can mean metal objects tend to go rusty very quickly.
+Living in coastal areas, especially near the ocean, can mean metal objects tend to rust quickly.

 But there’s no need to throw them away.
-Rust can be removed and metal painted to prevent further rusting.
+Rust can be removed and metal painted, extending the life of your washing machine.

-Our washing machine lid had gotten rusty, particularly the bottom/back where the water drips down once the lid is opened.
+Our washing machine lid had gotten rusty, particularly the bottom/back, where water drips down once it is opened.

 We thought we were doing the right thing by keeping the lid open and airing the washing machine out, only to have the lid rust.